Our top pick for

 There are a few different ways that this level of interest in shorting Consumer Portfolio Services shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Consumer Portfolio Services.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Consumer Portfolio Services.

 Find out more about how you can short Consumer Portfolio Services stock.